Global Industrial Gas Market Forecast And Growth Through COVID-19, Competitive Landscape, Segments, Key Regions Overview - The Courier

 Global Industrial Gas Market Forecast And Growth Through COVID-19, Competitive Landscape, Segments, Key Regions Overview

-The Business Research Company’s ‘Industrial Gas Global Market Report 2021: COVID-19 Impact and Recovery to 2030’ is the most comprehensive report available on this market.
+The Business Research Company’s ‘Industrial Gas Market - By Product Types (Hydrogen, Oxygen, Carbon Dioxide, Nitrogen), By End User Industry (Chemicals, Metallurgy, Manufacturing, Food And Beverage, Healthcare And Others), By Companies, And By Region, Opportunities And Strategies – Global Forecast To 2022’ is the most comprehensive report available on this market.
 It covers 60 geographies and thus helps gain a truly global perspective of the market.
 The regional and country breakdowns section gives an analysis of the market in each geography as well as the size of the market by region and by country.
 It also compares the market’s historic and forecast growth while highlighting important trends and strategies that template market players can adopt.

-The global industrial gas market is expected to grow from $96.81 billion in 2020 to $101.06 billion in 2021 at a compound annual growth rate (CAGR) of 4.4%.
-The growth is mainly due to the companies rearranging their operations and recovering from the COVID-19 impact, which had earlier led to restrictive containment measures involving social distancing, remote working, and the closure of commercial activities that resulted in operational challenges.
-The market is expected to reach $122.43 billion in 2025 at a CAGR of 5%.
+The global industrial gas market is expected to decline from $101.8 billion in 2019 to $100.9 billion in 2020 at a compound annual growth rate (CAGR) of -0.9%.
+The decline is mainly due to economic slowdown across countries owing to the COVID-19 outbreak and the measures to contain it.
+The market is then expected to recover and grow at a CAGR of % from 2021 and reach $100.1 billion in 2023.

 Request For The Sample Of The Industrial Gas Market Here: